simonmichael/hledger/site/download.md

 1. Install [`stack`](http://haskell-lang.org/get-started) and [git](https://en.wikipedia.org/wiki/Git)
 2. `git clone http://code.hledger.org hledger`
 3. `cd hledger`
-4. `stack install`
+4. `stack install`\

-cabal users can use the `./cabal-install.sh` or `cabal.project` instead.

-The caveats mentioned above also apply here:
+   with the same caveats as mentioned above:

     - if stack says you need to run `stack setup`, do that first,
     - if building fails due to missing C libs, install those first
     - if stack warns that `~/.local/bin` (or the Windows equivalent) is not in `$PATH`, fix that
     - warnings about "No packages found in snapshot which provide a hsc2hs executable" can be ignored

+Cabal users can use the `cabal-install.sh` or the `cabal.project` files instead.

 <!--